 Check with the Testing Center to find out whether your previous testing scores are still valid, or whether you need to re-test.

 Yes.
-We have a “fresh start” option for students who have not attended GCC for more than two academic years and who were on probation, suspension, or dismissal at the time they discontinued attendance.
+We have a “fresh start” option for students who have not attended GCC for more than three academic years and who were on probation, suspension, or dismissal at the time they discontinued attendance.
 You may be readmitted to the College with a status of academic review for the first semester of your return.
 Normal academic progress standards will apply thereafter.
-Details of this program and a personal degree audit will be provided at Re-Orientation.
+For any questions about the fresh start option, contact the registrar.

 The degree program I started is no longer offered.
 Can I still finish it or do I need to find a new major?